 Anyway, those are my idea's for you.
 I hope you can find some of them to be helpful and glean some encouragement toward trying out this fun tradition this year!

-If you want to see pictures from our family's last 3 homemade Christmas celebrations (including our handmade gifts) click, HERE, HERE, and HERE.
-I also made a random post with a whole bunch of our homemade toys HERE.
+If you want to see pictures from our family's last 3 homemade Christmas celebrations (including our handmade gifts) check out the list of handmade Christmases on the sidebar to your left.

 I am going to be sharing more of our family's Christmas traditions and tutorials for various crafts and games to do with children throughout the coming weeks as Christmas draws near.
 Please feel free to share my ideas with others, as well as your own ideas/suggestions in the comments section (I'd love to read them!) and let's spread the simple, handmade joy!